 7.6.1.
-Directors' directorships of companies likely or possibly seeking to do business with the NHS should be published in the Trust's annual report.

-The information should be kept up to date for inclusion in succeeding annual reports.
+Directors' directorships of companies likely or possibly seeking to do business with the NHS should be published in the Trust's Aannual reportReport.
+The information should be kept up to date for inclusion in succeeding Aannual reportReports.